OuqiLin/GroupChatRoomApp-socket-programming/README.md

     3.  leave group, fail because in NormalModel, this is an invalid command
     4.  list groups
     5.  join group roomA
+    6.  list members
-    6.  send group message, X and Y will print out this message
+    7.  send group message, X and Y will print out this message
-    7.  dereg itself
+    8.  dereg itself
 7. Y's sequential behavior
     1.  send group message, X will print out this message, Z will not because already offline
 8. Server tries to broadcast message to Z, but find out Z no reply, so remove Z from group table A.